jpederson/cu-locator/readme.md

 ## Credit Union Locator

+**This repo is no longer maintained or supported - feel free to use any code from it, but don't expect any support or answers to issues.**

 This repository contains a website for a credit union locator, embeddable widgets, and an API with multiple endpoints to search a MySQL database filled with Credit Union (and other Fee-Free) ATM and Branch locations.

 ![preview](preview.jpg)